gruppferi/jiraclui/README.md

 Installation
 ------------

-To use `jiracli`, follow these steps:
+To use `jiraclui`, follow these steps:

-1. **Install the package:** Install the `jiracli` package using your preferred package manager.
+1. **Install the package:** Install the `jiraclui` package using your preferred package manager.
 Open a terminal and run:

 ```
-      pip install jiracli
+      pip install jiraclui
 ```

 2. **Generate a configuration file:** Create a `config.yaml` file to customize your Jira settings and preferences.
 You can generate a sample configuration using the `--generate-config` option:

 ```
-      jiracli --generate-config -c config.yaml
+      jiraclui --generate-config -c config.yaml
 ```

    Open the generated `config.yaml` file and customize it with your Jira instance details, including project names, users list, Jira API URL, and API token.

-3. **Run the `jiracli` tool:** Execute the following command in the terminal:
+3. **Run the `jiraclui` tool:** Execute the following command in the terminal:

 ```
-      jiracli -c config.yaml
+      jiraclui -c config.yaml
 ```

    The application will use the specified configuration to connect to your Jira instance and provide a powerful command-line interface for interacting with your tickets.